OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Buff_Effect_System.md

 - **Implementation**: Complete

 ## Overview

+**Game Rule Summary**: The buff effect system manages all temporary magical effects on characters - from stat enhancements and speed boosts to debuffs and damage-over-time effects.
+When you cast or receive magical effects, this system determines how they stack with existing effects, how long they last, and whether stronger effects replace weaker ones.
+Understanding how effects interact helps you optimize your magical support and avoid conflicts when multiple players are casting similar spells.

 The buff effect system manages all temporary effects on game entities including buffs, debuffs, auras, and damage over time effects.
 It uses an Entity Component System (ECS) architecture with complex stacking rules and effect management.

 ## Core Architecture

 ### Effect System Components

+**Game Rule Summary**: Every magical effect in the game is created from a standard template that defines what it does, how long it lasts, and how effective it is.
+Effects track their caster, target, duration, and all the information needed to apply their benefits or penalties.
+This consistent structure allows the game to handle thousands of different spells and abilities using the same underlying system.

 #### Base Effect Class
 ```csharp